October 2016 -

 December 2011 - Egyptian authorities carry out 17 raids on the offices of 10 nongovernmental organizations.
 The Egyptian general prosecutor's office claims the raids were part of an investigation into allegations the groups had received illegal foreign financing and were operating without a proper license.

 February 26, 2012 - Formal reading of the charges against the NGOs.
-None of the sixteen detained Americans appear in court.
+None of the sixteen detained Americans appears in court.

 February 29, 2012 - The travel ban is lifted.